mrfrayfeed/FinderPro/README.md

 # FinderPro

-Finder Pro is a plugin for Unity, which allows you to more conveniently work with the standard Unity Explorer.
+Finder Pro is plugin, which allows to work with standard Unity explorer more conveniently

 ## Preview